THE KITE RUNNER

 July 28, 2022

 What does it take to be a friend?
 In The Kite Runner, two inseparable young men live within yards of each other; only one is the master Amir (Amir Arison), the other the servant Hassan (Eric Sirakian).
-Close friends as well, the boys' fathers are raising their sons without a mother.
+The boys' fathers, also close friends, are raising their sons without a mother.
 At the dismay of Amir's father, Baba, (Faran Tahir) Amir eschews athletics for writing and poetry.

-A profoundly personal story portrayed by an intensely affecting cast, the audience sits transfixed until the end, when everyone erupts in cathartic applause.
+A profoundly personal story portrayed by an intensely stirring cast, the audience sits transfixed until the end, when everyone erupts in cathartic applause.

 EYE ON THE ARTS, NY -- Celia Ipiotis